 On March 29, 2018, the Company announced initial drill results from the drilling program at the Hook-Carter Property.
 Four holes totaling 2,656.7 metres were completed and a fifth hole was lost at 405 metres due to unstable ground conditions.
-The drill holes completed so far have each exhibited hallmarks of a wide-spread alteration system, with features such as intense desilification of the sandstone with significant core loss associated as well as altered and faulted graphitic metasediments, pervasive bleaching, strong local silicification and hematization, and smoky quartz observed in the basement rocks.
 Elevated radioactivity was noted in two holes ranging up to 184 counts per second measured on a Mount Sopris 2GHF-1000 - Triple Gamma downhole probe.
-Analytical results are pending.
 Due to warming weather conditions, drilling was temporarily suspended and was set to resume in May 2018.

 On May 24, 2018, the Company announced that a diamond drilling program had resumed at the Hook-Carter Property.
-The 2018 summer program is planned to include 3,500 metres of diamond drilling in five to six holes using two drill rigs to test high-priority geophysical targets developed by Denison in 2017.
+The 2018 summer program was planned to include approximately 3,500 metres of diamond drilling in five to six holes using two drill rigs to test high-priority geophysical targets developed by Denison in 2017.